 This pay scale is based on years of experience and college degree level, which are tied to the Texas Teacher Pay Scale, as approved by the State Legislature.
-NOTE: This pay schedule applies to NEW employees only.
-CURRENT NISD Step Pay employees can click here to calculate their salaries for 2014-2015.
+NOTE: This pay schedule only applies to employees who were hired during or after the 14-15 school year.
+Employees hired prior to the 14-15 school year can click here to view their salaries for 2015-2016.

 “Midpoint” schedules include a series of pay grades with an established minimum, midpoint and maximum salary that are tied to market conditions and other job related factors.
 No state statutory requirement for entry compensation is required.

 These pay scales cover various substitute, temporary, non-regular and seasonal jobs that are not part of the other pay systems.

 Stipends and supplements are paid for the performance of extra-curricular duties or as a requirement for the position, in accordance with District-approved schedules.
 A stipend or supplement is not a property right and all stipends and supplements are reviewed and modified on an annual basis dependent upon available resources.

 Eligible employees receive stipends and supplements beginning in September and every month thereafter with the exception of Spring stipends.
 These types of stipends are paid every April.